 Skip to content

 By the end of this assignment you will have your own web app deployed on the web for all to see.
-The coding part is dead simple - you just have to change the text in a few files.
-The more important part is getting your tools set up for Continuous Integration and Continuous Deployment.
+You can make this web app as simple or as complex as you want - all it needs to do is show your UIC email address and the text “CS 484 Homework 0” (case sensitive).
+The more important part is confirming that you can use the course assignment submission system (Gradescope), and getting your tools set up for Continuous Integration and Continuous Deployment.

 One of the awesome things about web development is that on the server side and the client side, it’s pretty cross-platform.
-However, once you get into more advanced topics, you’ll find that the vast majority of web servers are running Linux, and many developers are using Macs or Linux machines for local development.
+However, once you get into more advanced topics, you’ll find that the vast majority of web servers are running Unix-based operating systems (mostly Linux), and many developers are using Macs or Linux machines for local development.

 If you’re on a Mac or Linux, you’re all set for the first couple assignments, local development will work as expected.
 If you’re on Windows, you have a few options: